 I began to experiment with food.
 If I ate something that made me feel bloated and lethargic, I eliminated it from my diet.
 If I ate something that made me feel great and energetic, I kept it in my repertoire.
 It didn't take me long to realize that any time I ate meat and dairy my energy levels declined, and any time I ate whole plant foods I felt invincible.

-Just weeks after my smoothie experiment, through trial and error, I had become vegan.
-Not in a million years did I ever think I would even consider being vegan.
+Just weeks after my smoothie experiment, through trial and error, I had went 100% plant-based.
+Not in a million years did I ever think I would even consider doing so.
 But, my body spoke and I listened.

 My digestion has completely changed.
 During my smoothie experiment, I lost 7 pounds!
 I shit you not (pun intended).
 7 pounds!
 I used to make 1-2 trips to the bathroom daily, but now it's more like 3-5.
 Why?
 When you eat whole plant foods, it's very easy for your body to digest them.
 When you eat meat and dairy, it can take a week or more to fully digest.
 Did you know the average American is walking around with over a week's worth of food in them!